Now open. This is a place where healing begins and you can start to imagine the possibilities

 While, admission times vary, you will be advised of your arrival date and offered community support as you prepare to come and stay.

-We are located at 12 Nuttall Street, Parkhurst (near the Music Bowl).
+We are located in Parkhurst, Rockhampton.
 Car parking is available.

 Can my family stay in contact?